kriszyp/alkali/README.md

 four == 4 -> true
 ```

+If the variable requires asynchronous resolution (async transform or source), this will return a promise.

+### `then(onFulfilled, onRejected)`

+This also retrieves the current of the variable, using the standard promise API/callback.
+This method also means that all variables can be treated as promises/thenables, and used in places that accept promises, including the `await` operator.

 ### `put(value)`

 `put` allows us to update the value of a variable with a new value.
 This can be given a standard value, or you can pass in another variable, in which case this variable will be "linked" to the other, receiving all values and updates from the provided variable.